imjusterin2u/CosmicWAR/README.md

 The dictated word is automatically broken into the same chunks a student would pull on a physical Wilson board — for example *"brand"* becomes four tiles: **b · r · an · d** (the welded **an** is one tile, not two letters).
 A handful of same-category distractor tiles are mixed into the tray, so the task is genuinely "find the right tile," not just "put these in order."

+A few welded-sound spellings are only "welded" in certain words — the same letters can spell a regular short-vowel pattern elsewhere.
+For example, **ost** is a long-o closed-syllable exception in *most* and *post(s)*, but a perfectly regular short-o blend in *frost(s)* — so the tile board correctly keeps *frost* as **f · r · o · s · t**, not **f · r · ost**.
+If you ever spot a similar mismatch on another word, it's a quick fix — just let me know which word and which chunk looks wrong.

+### Heteronyms (same spelling, different sound)
+**Wind** is a true heteronym — it can sound like *"wind a clock"* (short i) or *"the wind blew"* (long i), and this deck's closed-syllable-exception unit intends the **long-i** reading, grouped with *wild/bind/mild*.
+The spelling/tile board always correctly shows **w · ind** either way — that part isn't affected.
+The only uncertain part is what the **computer voice says aloud**, since browser text-to-speech doesn't reliably default to the long-i pronunciation on its own.

+To work around that, the game silently substitutes a same-sounding word when speaking "wind" or "winds" aloud (the spelling target itself never changes).
+This is a first guess, not a guarantee — TTS behavior varies by voice and browser, so **if "winds" sounds off when you test it, let me know and I'll swap the substitute word** (it's a one-line fix, defined near the top of the speech logic in `index.html`).

-When the dictated word is the rulebook's "Choice 2" base-plus-suffix form (e.g. *bank → banks*, *brush → brushes*), the suffix is carved off as its own distinct tile showing **-s** or **-es** with the dash — visually separate from the base word's sound tiles, with a dark gold border instead of the light yellow used for regular consonant tiles.
+When the dictated word is a base-plus-suffix form (e.g. *bank → banks*, *brush → brushes*), the suffix is carved off as its own distinct tile showing **-s** or **-es** with the dash — visually separate from the base word's sound tiles, with a dark gold border instead of the light yellow used for regular consonant tiles.
 This mirrors how Wilson marks suffixes as a different category from the base sound pattern.

+This check looks across **all three** word choices on a card, not just Choice 1 — the rulebook's own layout occasionally places a base word in Choice 2 with its suffixed form in Choice 3 (e.g. the card with *winds / bind / binds* has its true base, "bind," sitting in the Choice 2 slot).
+The game checks every slot so the suffix tile shows up correctly regardless of which column the base word happens to land in.

 For the **Latin base cards** (Jack/Queen/King on Hearts and Diamonds — Substeps 2.4 and 2.5), a small ⚡ label appears above the tray noting it's a base, matching how Wilson introduces Base Elements at that stage.
 Earlier substeps never show this label.